-Students who are identified and qualify for AIG will each have a Differentiated Educational Plan written at least once during each educational phase (K-3, 4-5, 6-8), with no plan remaining in effect for more than three years.
+Students who are identified and qualify for AIG will each have a Differentiated Educational Plan written at least once during each educational phase $(K-3,\ 4-5,\ 6-8)$, with no plan remaining in effect for more than three years.
 This plan will include:

-A statement of the present levels of educational performance of the child A statement of goals, including measurable short-term instructional objectives

-A statement of the specific services to be provided to the child

-Appropriate objectives, criteria, and evaluation procedures and schedules for determining whether the objectives are being achieved
+- A statement of the present levels of educational performance of the child - A statement of goals, including measurable short-term instructional objectives - A statement of the specific services to be provided to the child - Appropriate objectives, criteria, and evaluation procedures and schedules for determining whether the objectives are being achieved

-The AIG students will receive regularly scheduled enrichment provided by teachers meeting the following requirements: AIG add-on licensure; possession of an AIG Local Professional Achievement Certificate; or working toward obtaining an AIG Local Professional Achievement Certificate.
-These teachers will also collaborate with the students general education teacher to support the extension of the students learning.
+The AIG students will receive regularly scheduled enrichment provided by teachers meeting the following requirements: AIG add-on possession of an AIG Local Professional Achievement Certificate; or working toward obtaining an AIG Local Professional Achievement Certificate.
+These teachers will also collaborate with the student's general education teacher to support the extension of the student's learning.
 All AIG students will be responsible for mastering the CCSS and NC Essential Standards; however, differentiated instruction will be provided to the student to allow for more enrichment and curriculum compacting opportunities in areas of particular strength.
-The goal of the program is to further develop the students cognitive learning, research and reference, and metacognitive skills at each grade level in one or more of the following content areas: mathematics, science, language arts, social studies, foreign language, fine arts and vocational/technical education which are aligned to the NC AIG Program.
+The goal of the program is to further develop the student's cognitive learning, research and reference, and metacognitive skills at each grade level in one or more of the following content areas: mathematics, science, language arts, social studies, foreign language, fine arts and vocational/technical education, which are aligned to the NC AIG Program.

 Each quarter, teachers will analyze benchmark assessment results.
 For high ability students, teachers will use this to help identify enrichment areas.
-Within the framework of the school's GVC education model, teachers will determine the instructional focus, strategies, and curriculum resources to be used for enrichment during the 6 weeks between benchmark assessments.
-The Program is built upon an academic foundation and AIG centered on interdisciplinary enrichment activities.
-Students studies, for example, may include holistic projects that incorporate the development of advanced problem-solving, skills, creative thinking research complex and communication skills for a variety of audiences, and use of technology to promote the desire for learning on self-selected and/or teacher selected topics.
+Within the framework of the education model and GVC, teachers will determine the instructional focus, strategies, and curriculum resources to be used for enrichment during the 6 weeks between benchmark assessments.
+The AIG Program is built upon an academic foundation and centered on interdisciplinary enrichment activities.
+Students' studies, for example, may include holistic projects that incorporate the development of advanced research skills, complex creative thinking and problem-solving, communication skills for a variety of audiences, and use of technology to promote the desire for learning on self-selected and/or teacher selected topics.